SysMLinJavaModeler/SysMLinJavaModelExamples/README.md

 The example SysMLinJava models demonstrate a variety of model types and patterns.
 Each is explained briefly as follows.

 ### AIControlledDBSSystem
 The AIControlledDBSSystem model demonstrates how to build a SysMLinJava model for control and monitor systems that use specific types of control mechanisms, in this case control based on a trained artificial neural network (ANN).
-It also demonstrates how to build a model that executes in multiple processes (JVMs).
+It also demonstrates how to incorporate analytical software into the executable model and how to build a model that executes in multiple processes (JVMs).
 The example model includes a number of jar files that are needed to build, train, and execute the ANN.
 These dependencies are included in the model's "module-info" file and should be included on the java command line's `--module-path` for the applicable process.
 A `.bat` file for each of the processes used to execute the model is included in the example model folder for possible use in executing the model.
-Processes should be started in the following sequence.
+In any case, model block processes should be started in the following sequence.

- - Controller container
+ 1. Controller container
- - Sensor container
+ 2. Sensor container
- - Patient container
+ 3. Patient container

 The AIControlledDBSSystem model uses a constraint block with constraint parameters that are bound to the the inputs and outputs of the ANN.
 These ANN inputs and outputs are translated into a time-based table that is sent to a display.
 Using objects in the SysMLinJava API/MDF, a textual representation of the ANN I/O table can be displayed.
-The tool described above will, when available, provide the complete graphical display of the table.
+The tool described above will, when available, provide a complete real-time graphical display of the table.

 ### C4S2SystemsOfSystems
 The C4S2SystemsOfSystems model demonstrates how to build a model for a "system-of-systems" where the systems include fixed and mobile systems that interface/communicate via unique protocols.
 The example model executes as a single process with each system component operating asychronously in separate threads.